 Japan has no system of joint custody or guaranteed visitation rights, and under this system I cannot recommend anyone, Japanese or non-Japanese (NJ), get married under it and consider having children.
 The risk is too great.
 We need fundamental reform of the Family Registry System and the laws governing divorce and child custody first.

+Hi Blog.
 Out tomorrow will be my latest JUST BE CAUSE column in the Japan Times.
 I actually wrote a piece in defense of the so-called “Fly-jin”, the NJ who are being treated like deserters for protecting their own, deciding to put some distance between themselves and situations they consider dangerous post-Fukushima.

 I ask the question: “So what if many NJ did leave Japan?
 Do you think Japan thus far has been all that encouraging of them to stay?”

 I think some people might find this view refreshing and cathartic, given the increasing sociopathy I’m feeling within the already-disenfranchised NJ as they bully their own.
-1400 words, have a look tomorrow.